cgriceld/go-snippets/candlesticks/README.md

-Converts prices to 1m, 2m and 10m candles using pipe pattern, goroutines and context.
+Converts initial random prices to 1m-candles, 1m-candles to 2m-candles and 2m-candles to 10m candles.\
+Saves all formed candler to the corresponding file.
+On SIGINT even not closed candles are saved to file as well.\
+Using pipe pattern, async (goroutines, wait groups) and context.